 About this course

-With this integrated masters course, you'll study child nursing and mental health nursing – giving you a broad set of skills that will allow you to provide evidence-based and compassionate care in many settings.
+Discover how to become a mental health worker on our MNurs Child and Mental Health degree.
+You'll gain a broad set of skills that will allow you to provide evidence-based and compassionate care in many settings.

 Southampton is a world-leading provider of nursing training, and you'll be supported by exceptional researchers and educators.